pavan-a0507/task-handler/README.md

-# This is my first project
+# This is my first project.
+<p>It can add, delete, update tasks.
+Built using flask,python and html<\p>